Do Go On - 206 - Dungeons and Dragons

 And they hated the game.

-And they hate this game.
+They hate this game.

-There's balloons.
+There's bullies.

 They're just all called Christian.